Consulting and Collaborative Research

 FAQs about Statistical Consulting

-The Research Design Center/Biostatistics Research Center (RDC/BRC) is a joint program between Tufts CTSI and the Institute for Clinical Research and Health Policy Studies (ICRHPS).
-Statisticians and Epidemiologists in the RDC/BRC collaborate with clinical, health services, and basic science researchers throughout Tufts University and Tufts Medical Center and its affiliates.
+The Biostatistics, Epidemiology, and Research Design (BERD) Center, formerly known as the Research Design Center/Biostatistics Research Center (RDC/BRC) is a joint program between Tufts CTSI and the Institute for Clinical Research and Health Policy Studies (ICRHPS).
+Statisticians and Epidemiologists in the BERD Center collaborate with clinical, health services, and basic science researchers throughout Tufts University and Tufts Medical Center and its affiliates.
 We seek to promote innovation and excellence across the spectrum of translational and patient-oriented research by working with our collaborators to select the optimal study design and plan and perform the most suitable analysis for the aims of each study.
 Pre-award proposal development services are available at no charge for Tufts CTSI partners and can be requested here.

-The RDC/BRC has a broad range of expertise in both standard and cutting-edge methods, as well as a history of developing and evaluating new methodology.
+The BERD Center has a broad range of expertise in standard and cutting-edge methods, as well as a history of developing and evaluating new methodology.
 We also provide training, education and study design support.
 View a table of our services.

-The RDC’s staff collaborates with investigators on the development of a rigorous design to address the proposed research questions.
+The BERD Center's staff collaborates with investigators on the development of a rigorous design to address the proposed research questions.
 We also provide needed guidance in all aspects of study development:

 - Framing of the research questions